LinusBorg/portal-vue/docs/guide/installation.md

 ### ESM

-Webpack >=2, rollup and parcel all can natively understand ESModules, so this is the best build to use with those bundlers.
+Webpack >=2, rollup, and parcel all can natively understand ESModules, so this is the best build to use with those bundlers.

 The ESM version is marked as the default export of `package.json` for consumers that understand the `"module"` field in `package.json` (which is true for all the aforementioned bundlers), so doing `import PortalVue from 'portal-vue'` will automatically give you the ESM build if the bundler supports it.

+### ESM for Browsers

+This is a special version of the ESM build with all development hints stripped out.
+It can be used directly in modern browsers that support `<script tyoe="module">` (read: pretty much everyone but IE).